 The Remote Firmware Update method allows the PLC firmware to be updated via network connection to web server.
+This can be accomplished only when he JACP module is running.
 Remote firmware update consists of the following steps:

 - 1) Ensure that Switch 1 is set to the CLOSED Position to enable Remote Firmware Update. - 2) Use a web browser to access PLC web server and select Firmware Update web page.
-Username/Password authentication is required to access this page if enabled. - 3) When firmware update is initiated, the controller operational mode is checked.
-To update firmware, the controller must be in APPLICATION STOP mode. - If the application is in RUN, LOGIC STOP, or ERROR, a status message will be displayed informing you that authorization to halt PLC application is required.
+Username/Password authentication is required to access this page if enabled. - 3) When firmware update is initiated, the module operational mode is checked.
+To update firmware, the module must be in APPLICATION STOP mode. - If the application is in RUN, LOGIC STOP, or ERROR, a status message will be displayed informing you that authorization to halt PLC application is required.
 You can authorize this action by checking the acknowledgement checkbox.
 After doing so, a status message will inform you that you can proceed with the firmware update. - If the application is stopped (Application Stop), you can proceed with the firmware update.
-A status message will be displayed informing you that the controller is ready for firmware update.
+A status message will be displayed informing you that the module is ready for firmware update.

-The [Refresh] button can be pressed at any time to recheck PLC operational mode and update the controller status.
-If [Refresh] is pressed after the warning message is acknowledged, the acknowledgement checkbox and status message is cleared and updated based on the current Controller operational state.
+The [Refresh] button can be pressed at any time to recheck PLC operational mode and update the module status.
+If [Refresh] is pressed after the warning message is acknowledged, the acknowledgement checkbox and status message is cleared and updated based on the current Module operational state.

-- 4) Select the firmware file to download to the controller by pressing the [BROWSE] button.
-The selected file can be a zip file normally named CTI\JANUS\PAC\Vnn\nn.zip or uncompressed binary file (boot.bin). - 5) After the firmware file is selected, press the [UPDATE FIRMWARE] button to initiate the firmware update or cancel the operation by leaving the webpage (either close browser window or view a different webpage).
+- Select the firmware file to download to the module by pressing the [BROWSE] button.
+The selected file can be a zip file - normally named CTI\JANUS\ACP\Vnn\nn.zip (where nn\nn represents the version number) or an uncompressed binary file (boot.bin). - 5) After the firmware file is selected, press the [UPDATE FIRMWARE] button to initiate the firmware update or cancel the operation by leaving the webpage (either close browser window or view a different webpage).

 If [UPDATE FIRMWARE] is selected, the Remote Firmware Update operation must run to completion (Success or Error).
-The controller must remain powered and operational throughout this process.
+The module must remain powered and operational throughout this process.
 See Section 6.4 Direct File Replacement for recovery options if power is lost during the firmware update operation.

 - 6) If file download fails for any reason, Error Code 250 (Update File Not Found) is generated and error message is displayed in the Status window of the web page. - 7) If the file download succeeds, the firmware file is copied to a temporary folder on the SD card and validated to ensure it is for proper product/model.
 If the file validation fails, the firmware update is terminated.
-Error Code 260 ('Invalid Update File') is generated, and error message is displayed in the Status window on web page. - 8) If the validation succeeds, the web page status message is updated to indicate the Firmware Update is complete and controller is rebooting.
-This action is also reported in the Event Log. - 9) The controller then resets to complete the operation and restarts using the updated firmware.
+Error Code 260 ('Invalid Update File') is generated, and error message is displayed in the Status window on web page.

+- 8) If the validation succeeds, the web page status message is updated to indicate the Firmware Update is complete and module is rebooting.
+This action is also reported in the Event Log. - 9) The module then resets to complete the operation and restarts using the updated firmware.

-During the controller reset, the browser connection to the web server is lost.
+During the module reset, the browser connection to the web server is lost.
 A new connection to the web server is required to verify the updated firmware is operational.
 This can be accomplished by pressing the [REFRESH] button on the web page or the 'Reload current page' button on the browser.

-If the web page is reloaded via the [REFRESH] button or browser 'Reload' button while the controller is still rebooting, the browser may reroute the user to a 'Connection timed out' page.
+If the web page is reloaded via the [REFRESH] button or browser 'Reload' button while the module is still rebooting, the browser may reroute the user to a 'Connection timed out' page.
 In that case you must use the 'Reload'' button on the browser to reload the Firmware Update web page.